Arxane/Basic-zk-SNARK-framework-using-arkWorks/README.md

 While the implementation may not be production-ready, it serves as a good starting point for understanding zero-knowledge proofs and their implementation in Rust.
 Feel free to use this as a reference or learning resource!

+## Note on Legacy Code

+The codebase contains some legacy code and terminology from its initial development as an asset transfer system.
+You may notice:
+- References to "transfer", "sender", "receiver" in variable names and comments
+- Functions related to balance checking and transfers
+- Some unused fields in structs

+These are remnants of the original implementation and are not used in the current circuit-based functionality.
+They can be safely ignored or removed in future refactoring.

 ## Features

 - Circuit definition using a simple text-based format